 The signs are located on the corner of Fleming Street and Whitehead Street, but be prepared for it to be busy.
 If you’d like a photo without the crowds, you’ll need to get up early.

 Discover the Local Cusine With a Food Tour

-Taking a food tour is a great way of experiencing the local cusine, and discovering food from the Cuban and Carribean cultural infulences that make up Key West.
+Taking a food tour is a great way of experiencing the local cuisine, and discovering food from the Cuban and Caribbean cultural influences that make up Key West.

-Key West: Southernmost Food and Cultural Walking Tour – This tour is ran by a guide that has lived in Key West for 25+ years and is really knowledgable.
+Key West: Southernmost Food and Cultural Walking Tour – This tour is run by a guide that has lived in Key West for 25+ years and is really knowledgeable.
 You’ll sample some of the local dishes at 5 different locations that are off the beaten track, and discover things like amazing key lime pie, conch fritters nd fish tacos.

 Visit the Key West Historic Seaport

 The Key West Seaport has been a major part of the city’s economy and culture for almost 200 years.
 The Seaport was once used by various maritime traders such as fishermen but nowadays it is a vibrant area filled with shops, bars, restaurants, art galleries and more.

 If you’re interested in discovering the Seaport’s history, you can enjoy a free harbor walk which will point you toward some of the historical markers along the harborside.

 Enjoy a Sunset Cruise

 Key West has some stunning sunsets, and a great way of enjoying these is by taking a sunset cruise.
 Most cruises include drinks, and food on board so you can relax and enjoy the sunset while enjoying a glass of wine, or cocktail.